MKM Partners lifts Callon Petroleum Company [CPE] price estimate. Who else is bullish?

 Trading performance analysis for CPE stock

-Callon Petroleum Company [CPE] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 106.37.
-With this latest performance, CPE shares gained by 84.00% in over the last four-week period, additionally sinking by -63.00% over the last 6 months – not to mention a drop of -78.20% in the past year of trading.
+Callon Petroleum Company [CPE] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -39.44.
+With this latest performance, CPE shares gained by 132.49% in over the last four-week period, additionally sinking by -65.77% over the last 6 months – not to mention a drop of -74.71% in the past year of trading.

 Callon Petroleum Company [CPE]: A deeper dive into fundamental analysis